Tunetown/SNIPE_Experimenter/README.md

 ## Release Status

-Version 0.1: The program is experimental.
+Version 0.1: The program is experimental, and currently under development.
+It is NOT guaranteed that the current master is without errors and runnable.